spatialos/online-services/docs/content/services-packages/analytics-pipeline/usage.md

 The `event_category` parameter is particularly important:

-* When set to `function`, all data contained in the `POST` request is ingested into native BigQuery storage using [the analytics Cloud Function (`function-gcs-to-bq-.*`)](https://console.cloud.google.com/functions/list) you created, for enhanced query performance.
-Note that `function` is a completely arbitrary string, which you can easily change in [its Terraform configuration](https://github.com/spatialos/online-services/blob/analytics-docs/services/terraform/module-analytics/pubsub.tf).
+* When set to `general`, all data contained in the `POST` request is ingested into native BigQuery storage using [the analytics Cloud Function (`function-general-schema-.*`)](https://console.cloud.google.com/functions/list) you created, for enhanced query performance.
+Note that `general` is a completely arbitrary string, which you can easily change in [its Terraform configuration](https://github.com/spatialos/online-services/blob/analytics-docs/services/terraform/module-analytics/pubsub.tf).
 * When set to anything else, all data contained in the `POST` request arrives in GCS, but is not by default ingested into native BigQuery storage.
 You can still access these analytics events with BigQuery by using GCS as an external data source.

 ## The Event Schema